 Have you ever done a Segway tour in San Francisco or somewhere else?
 Would you do one?
 We’d love to hear from you.

 **Disclaimer: As travel writers, we were provided free tickets to review the Segway tour; however, this article contains only our own honest thoughts and opinions.
-We did not receive any financial compensation for the writing of this post, do not work for San Francisco Electric Tour Company and receive no commission for any sales of these tours.**
+We did not receive any financial compensation for the writing of this post, and do not work for San Francisco Electric Tour Company.**